Land's End, Bandra: Location

 Lands End is a peninsular strip of land that juts into the Arabian Sea, with a fort at its tip and a hill that comes below the fort's vista.

 History

 In 1640, the Portuguese built a fort known as Castella de Aguada (Portuguese: Fort of the Waterpoint, also known as the Bandra Fort).
-It was built to serve as a watchtower overlooking Mahim Bay, the Arabian Sea and the southern island of Mahim, and as a stopping point for loading water, supplies and provisions for small ships that travelled on the Goa-Daman route.
+It was built to serve as a watchtower overlooking Mahim Bay, the Arabian Sea, and the southern island of Mahim.

-In 1850, a Parsi businessman and philanthropist, Sir Byramjee Jeejeebhoy bought the entire area of Lands End.
+In 1850, a Parsi businessman and philanthropist, Sir Byramjee Jeejeebhoy, bought the entire area of Land's End.
 Byramjee spent his personal fortune to develop the area.
 He built a road connecting Lands End with the rest of Bandra.
 This road is known as Byramjee Jeejeebhoy Road.
-He also built a promenade and sea-facing wall on the western side of Lands End.
-In 1865 Byramjee built his residence on top of the hill at Lands End.
-He lived in this house along with his son, Nanabhoy Jeejeebhoy (who founded Nana Chowk).
+He also built a promenade and a sea-facing wall on the western side of Lands End.
+In 1865, Byramjee built his residence on top of the hill at Lands End.
+He lived in this house along with his son, Nanabhoy Jeejeebhoy, (who founded Nana Chowk).